petehunt/commonjs-asset-spec/README.md

-Repo for development of a CommonJS-based modular component spec.
+Repo for development of a CommonJS-based static asset spec.